V. P. Madhava Rao: Appointments

-Diwan of Mysore
+Dewan of Mysore

-Rao served as the Diwan of Mysore from 30 June 1906 to 31 March 1909.
+Rao served as the Dewan of Mysore from 30 June 1906 to 31 March 1909.
 In 1906, a bill was passed empowering members of the Mysore Legislative Assembly to pass laws.
 The new legislature was constituted on 6 March 1907.
 The Land Revenue Code was amended to make the Revenue Commissioner the chief revenue authority and was also given charge of the treasury.
 Department of Public Health was created and competitive exams for the Mysore Civil Services were revived.
 Taxes on arecanut were revoked.

 Kindergarten schools were introduced in the kingdom and primary education was made free.
 A number of irrigation projects were undertaken.
 The Vani Vilas Dam was completed in 1906/1907 and the Cauvery Power Works at Belagola in 1907/1908.
 The government sanctioned a free grant of land to the Indian Institute of Science at Bangalore.

 Electric lighting was introduced in the civil and military station of Bangalore city on 1 January 1908 and for all of Mysore city on 26 September 1908.